Six diplomas are currently offered:

 Mentors have a specific area of expertise, but do not need to be permaculturists.
 For example, a local herbalist may help you select plants for a medicinal garden design.

-Compensation to the field advisor and mentors are paid directly and are determined through mutual agreement.
+Compensation to the field advisor and mentors is paid directly and is set by mutual agreement.
 A rate of $60 per hour to advisors is suggested.

 5. Gain Experience and Document Progress